ltdrdata/ComfyUI-Manager/README.md

   * You have to remove all ComfyUI-Manager files from `ComfyUI/custom_nodes`
 * **DON'T**: In a form where decompression occurs in a path such as `ComfyUI/custom_nodes/ComfyUI-Manager/ComfyUI-Manager`.
   * You have to move `ComfyUI/custom_nodes/ComfyUI-Manager/ComfyUI-Manager` to `ComfyUI/custom_nodes/ComfyUI-Manager`
+* **DON'T**: In a form where decompression occurs in a path such as `ComfyUI/custom_nodes/ComfyUI-Manager-main`.
+  * In such cases, `ComfyUI-Manager` may operate, but it won't be recognized within `ComfyUI-Manager`, and updates cannot be performed.
+It also poses the risk of duplicate installations.
+  * You have to rename `ComfyUI/custom_nodes/ComfyUI-Manager-main` to `ComfyUI/custom_nodes/ComfyUI-Manager`

 You can execute ComfyUI by running either `./run_gpu.sh` or `./run_cpu.sh` depending on your system configuration.